Penile Implant Surgery in Oxford, MS

 - Rajpurkar A, et al. Comparison of satisfaction rates and erectile function in patients treated with sildenafil, intracavernous prostaglandin E1 and penile implant surgery for erectile dysfunction in urology practice.
 J Urol.
 July 2003; 170(1):159-163.

 - Steven K, et al. Comparison of Mechanical Reliability of Original and Enhanced Mentor* Alpha 1 Penile Prosthesis.
 J. Urol.September 1999;162(3):715-718.

 Schedule an Appointment in Oxford, MS

 If you are experiencing symptoms of erectile dysfunction in the Oxford, MS area, contact the ED specialists at Oxford Urology Associates today.
+Our urologists are all board-certified by the American Board of Urology and have extensive experience performing safe and effective penile implant surgery.
 Give our office a call at (662) 234-1448.